-Company car insurance, more commonly known as commercial car insurance, is insurance you buy to protect cars your company owns and cars your employees drive while doing business for your company, including their own cars and rental cars.
+Company car insurance, more commonly known as commercial car insurance or business car insurance, covers cars that your company owns and cars that your employees drive while doing business for your company.
+This includes coverage to their own cars and rental cars.

-If you’re a new business owner, you may have some questions about how company car insurance works and how it differs from personal car insurance — we’re here to answer them.
+If you’re a small business owner, you may have some questions about how company car insurance works and how it differs from personal car insurance — we’re here to answer them.

 If you have a company and you or your employees use vehicles as part of your business, you’ll likely need a company car insurance policy.
-Essentially, there are three factors to consider when deciding whether you need to purchase a company car insurance policy.
+You’ll need a company car insurance policy if:

-2. Vehicle use Vehicles used simply for commuting do not need to be covered by a company policy, so if you own a business and just drive your car to and from work, your personal policy is sufficient.
-But if you use your car — or have employees use their cars — to transport people, goods, or equipment for work, then you need a company auto insurance policy.
+Vehicles used simply for commuting do not need to be covered by a company policy, so if you own a business and just drive your car to and from work, your personal policy is sufficient.
+But if you use your car to transport people, goods, or equipment for work, then you need a company auto insurance policy.

-Company car insurance, or commercial car insurance, works just like personal auto insurance in that it offers several types of insurance coverage under one policy, and pays out when you make a claim.
+Company car insurance works just like personal auto insurance in that it offers several types of coverage under one policy, and pays out when you make a claim.
 These coverage types include:

 Collision coverage: Pays for damages to your vehicle after an accident, regardless of fault.